 Your power leads should be pushed under the helm, leaving no wiring exposed outside.
 As you run wires to the fuse block, secure them every 18 inches with zip ties to remove any slack that could get caught or pulled by your activity.

-For fuse blocks with male spade terminals, crimp a female spade connector to the end of each power lead and protect them with heat-shrink tubing.
-For fuse blocks with screw-type terminals, you’ll need appropriately-sized ring connectors.
+For fuse blocks with male spade terminals, crimp a female spade connector to the end of each power lead and protect it with heat-shrink tubing.
+For fuse blocks with screw-type terminals, you’ll need appropriately sized ring connectors.

 For now, however, leave the leads disconnected as you finish the rest of the installation.